 “You can never tell looking at a person on the first day if they are going to be a picker,” Maurice said.
 “So, you have got to be prepared to say, well, it’s going to cost me $1000 a year to $2000 a year just wasted on testing pickers out.
 You let them go, the first day they don’t make wages, the second they probably don’t and the third day, maybe they do and then you say ‘okay, you’re right to stay picking’.
 But some maybe on the third day, they are still not getting there, and it just makes you feel bad to have to let them go.
 It depends how desperate you are, if you are not getting enough bins picked and you need them, they stay on.”

 In Rien and Maurice’s experience, the seasonal workers work hard as they want to return the next year.
 Silver Orchards also pays bonuses as an incentive for quality, an incentive system introduced in previous years.
 Quality is assessed by a sample of around 20 fruit from each bin, with top ups paid on a sliding scale for each five per cent above a base of 80 per cent of fruit in the bin meeting colour, size and quality specifications.

 A supervisor records bin quality manually on a printed excel sheet and Rien and Maurice assess the performance weekly before adding uplifts to wage payments.

 “It’s very simple, you can look across those pages and you see if that one is regularly 80 per cent, or 100 per cent, it’s a matter of a moment.”

 Rien and Maurice wish to make sure the pickers know if they are being paid hourly rate or piece rate at the beginning of the day.
 “This new minimum wage law will make that decision clear for the pickers,” Rien said.

-This article is one of a series on adapting to new minimum wage and record keeping requirements that appeared in the AFG magazine, Autumn 2022 – see AFG publications here.
+This article is one of a series on adapting to new minimum wage and record keeping requirements that appeared in the Autumn 2022 edition of AFG.